lucasamagno/myblog/me.markdown

 Born and raised in Michigan.
 Filipino American.
 Currently based in Miami, FL.

-Software Engineer building stuff for the web.
-I also do some DevOps things.
+Engineer.
+I enjoy building things.
+I've done some web development, business analysis, and DevOps stuff.

-Outside of work I enjoy traveling, snowboarding (any board sport actually), and electronic music.
+Outside of work I like traveling, snowboarding (any board sport actually), and electronic music.

+Welcome to my mind dump :)